 (g) transfer of engagements;

-(h) members’ voluntary winding-up.
+(h) members’ voluntary winding-up;

+(i) a requirement for members to take up or subscribe for additional shares;

+(j) a requirement for members to lend money to the co-operative.

+[Section 187 amended by No. 7 of 2016 s.
+51.]

 188. Holding of postal ballot on requisition

 (1) The board of a co-operative must conduct a postal ballot, including a special postal ballot, for the passing of a special resolution on the written requisition of such number of members who together are able to cast at least 20%, or any lesser percentage specified in the rules of the co-operative, of the total number of votes able to be cast at a meeting of the co-operative.